The Effect of Accounting for Income Tax Uncertainty on Tax-Deductible Loss Accruals for Private Insurers

 60 Pages Posted: 6 Jun 2019 Last revised: 26 Sep 2021

-Little is known about the real effects of accounting regulation on private insurers, or even on private firms in general.
-In this paper, we rely on the uniqueness of the tax deductibility of insurers’ loss accruals.
-We provide evidence that private insurers significantly decrease their use of loss accruals in tax planning in response to the adoption of the Statement of Statutory Accounting Principles (SSAP) 101, which mandates the recognition and measurement of tax contingencies for insurance companies.
-Using propensity score matching and difference-in-differences designs, we find that relative to those of public insurers, loss provisions for private insurers after SSAP 101 adoption decrease by an estimated 0.44 percent of total assets, implying a forfeited tax benefit of $1.65 million per firm per year.
-We also find that the deterrence effects are significantly attenuated when insurers have lower IRS monitoring or in states where the insurance industry is more important to state revenue.
-Additionally, private insurers exhibit increased earnings persistence, suggesting that financial reporting quality improves when incentives to distort earnings for tax purposes are constrained.
-Overall, our study offers important insight into how accounting for income tax uncertainty affects private insurers’ tax and accounting outcomes.
+Little is known about the effects of accounting regulation on private insurers.
+In this paper, we examine the uniqueness of the tax deductibility of insurers’ loss accruals.
+We find that private insurers’ overstatement of loss accruals in tax planning significantly decreases after adoption of the Statement of Statutory Accounting Principles (SSAP) 101, which mandates that insurance companies recognize and measure tax contingencies.
+Relative to public insurers’ loss reserve errors, those of private insurers decrease by an estimated 0.8–1.1 percent of total assets, implying a forfeited tax benefit of $1.79–$4.4 million per firm, per year.
+We also find that the decrease is mitigated for insurers with lower IRS monitoring or in states where the insurance industry comprises a greater part of state employment.
+Additionally, insurers with independent boards, or those with independent, external actuaries are more responsive to the adoption of SSAP 101.

 Suggested Citation: Suggested Citation